-Skype a Scientist, Online: Presentation and question answer session with elementary school children in the US about animal communication and my experience as a scientist.
+Skype a Scientist, Online: Presentation and question answer session with elementary school children around the world about animal communication and my experience as a scientist.

 MaxCine, Radolfzell, Germany: 30 minute online talk about my research followed by questions and demonstration of how I make animal illustrations for publications